 One of the most interesting facts in my opinion: blind people can orientate themselves in the subway by listening to the announcements!

 If you’re traveling to the center of Moscow, the stations will be announced by a men’s voice and if you’re going away from the center, a women’s voice.
 Interesting, right?

-This can help you a mil if you’re like me and have no idea WTF is happening if everything is in Cyrillic.
+That can help you a mil if you’re like me and have no idea WTF is happening if everything is in Cyrillic.

 Bridge Station anyone?

-The Moscow Subway will never stop to amazes you and that’s a fact.
+The Moscow Subway will never stop to amazes you, and that’s a fact.
 This item couldn’t be different: The Vorobyovy Gory station is the first station ever to be built inside a bridge.
 And until this day it is the only one of its kind in Moscow.

-fun fact: this station was closed for almost 20 years for repairs once!
+Fun fact: this station was closed for almost 20 years for repairs once!
 From 1983 all the way to 2002!

 All love to Lenin

-For the first 2 decades of existence, the Moscow Subway held the name of Lazar Kaganovich.
+For the first two decades of existence, the Moscow Subway held the name of Lazar Kaganovich.
 Lazar was the responsible for the construction of the first ever built line.
 But everything changed in 1955 when they changed the name for Vladimir Lenin.